Epiq122/ecomm/spring-boot-ecommerce-best-practices.md

 - Implement appropriate fetch strategies
 - Consider asynchronous processing for long-running tasks
 - Monitor and optimize memory usage
+- Implement health checks and monitoring
+- Consider implementing API rate limiting
+- Plan for scalability with microservices architecture if needed
+- Implement proper database migration strategy
+## Service Layer
+- Define interfaces for all services to enable loose coupling
+- Keep business logic in services, not in controllers
+- Use meaningful method names that describe the business operation
+- Consider using DTOs to separate domain models from API representations
+- Implement proper transaction management

+## Service Implementation
+- Use proper exception handling with meaningful messages
+- Implement logging for important operations and errors
+- Consider using @Transactional for methods that modify data
+- Validate input data before processing
+- Return meaningful responses that the controller can use

+## Exception Handling
+- Centralize exception handling using @RestControllerAdvice
+- Create specific handlers for different exception types
+- Return appropriate HTTP status codes with error messages
+- Consider using a standardized error response format
+- Log exceptions with appropriate level (ERROR for unexpected, WARN for expected)
+- Avoid exposing sensitive information in error responses

+## Logging Best Practices
+- ERROR: For errors that need immediate attention
+- WARN: For potential issues that don't prevent operation
+- INFO: For important business events
+- DEBUG: For detailed troubleshooting information

+## Security Considerations
+- Implement proper authentication and authorization
+- Use different URL patterns for public vs. admin endpoints
+- Validate all user input
+- Use HTTPS in production
+- Consider implementing CSRF protection
+- Handle sensitive data appropriately

 ## For Future Projects
 - Consider implementing RESTful API pagination